J-Ogden99/startup/README.md

 - We hash passwords before storing, and then every time we log in we has their input and compare

 - Authentification token is stored in their cookies, from which we find it again when entering other parts of the app.

+- Websocket allows a peer-to-peer connection with the server rather than for the client to constantly be checking the server for updates.